Howdy!

 I’m an adjunct professor in the Department of Environmental, Agricultural and Occupational Health at the University of Nebraska Medical Center, as well as an Affiliate Fellow of the Center for Great Plains Studies at the University of Nebraska-Lincoln.
 I serve on a beef sustainability research advisory board and the Board of Directors for the Friends of Konza Prairie, which supports environmental education at the Konza Prairie Biological Station near Manhattan, KS.

-I’m also the founder and co-owner of Ancient Ocean Beef Co., providing grass-fed, grass-finished, and prairie-friendly beef.
+I’m also the co-founder of Ancient Ocean Beef Co., which provides regenerative, prairie-friendly beef.
 In partnership with my father, we raise cattle on family ranchland in the Flint Hills of Kansas, one of the last remaining areas of native tallgrass prairie in North America.

 Cattle on family ranchland